nuagesdencre/CI_PracticalPython/README.md

 # [A Curious Cottage](https://ci-vero-practicalpython.herokuapp.com/)
 #### A century-old riddle
-For this project, I decided to combine my affection for games and novels.
+For this third milestone project, I decided to combine my affection for games and novels.
 I am working on a little interactive short story set in an old, dusty cottage.

 - This website is for gamers, visual novel or choose-your-own story readers, mystery novels fans, people with 10 minutes to spare.